 Spread the material evenly and compact it with a plate compactor or stamp compactor.
 Compacting helps the rocks lock together, making the ground stable and solid.

 For regular backyards, make the sub-base about 2 to 4 inches thick.
-For play areas or driveways, use up to 6 inches.
+For play areas or heavier-use areas, use up to 6 inches.
 This helps handle more weight and rainwater.

 Step 3: Add a Weed Membrane or Geotextile Fabric